Saie's New Slip Tint Concealer Has Replaced My Foundation

 And while I test out new products on a near-daily basis, it’s not every day that something arrives at my doorstep and skyrockets to holy-grail status.
 But that’s precisely what happened to me recently.
 The product in question?
 Saie’s new Slip Tint concealer.

 Like many, since Saie launched in 2019, I've been entranced by its sheer, luminous products and sustainable brand ethics.
 I was also drawn in by fun names like Airset and Glossybounce, but stayed once I realised how good the formulas were.
-Saie's tinted moisturiser, Slip Tint, became an early favourite for its lightweight texture, flexible coverage, and added broad-spectrum SPF 35 protection, so when a concealer companion was announced, I knew I wanted to be among the first to try it out.
+Saie's tinted moisturiser, Slip Tint, became an early favourite for its lightweight texture and flexible coverage, so when a concealer companion was announced, I knew I wanted to be among the first to try it out.

 Concealer doesn't tend to carry the same wow factor as say, a glittery eyeshadow or red lipstick.
 Nevertheless, I gasped when I first applied this stuff to my face.
 Not only is the texture creamy yet light, but the shade match was flawless.
 It isn't as intensely pigmented as other concealers I've tried, and that's part of why it's so special.
 A full-coverage concealer is great if I'm trying to spot-cover a spot, but can look flat and mask-like if I dotted it all over my skin.
 Saie's Slip Tint concealer blended seamlessly — the finish is seriously undetectable — yet subtly evened out my skin with a brightening, lit-from-within effect.
 Like the OG Slip Tint, it's made to be a multipurpose workhorse in your routine and there's no real wrong way to use the product.